Facebook Twitter Instagram

 In addition to being the mascot of the Jacksonville Jaguars, Dvorak has worked more than 100

 preseason games and 152 regular-season games for the team.
+In London, he gained an

 international following.
 He bungee-jumped at Wembley Stadium wearing a Union Jack, and